JHUDMC/Manual/ResourceGuides.md

 ### Sewing Machines

 ### Epson Perfection V700 Flatbed Scanner
-The Epson Perfection V700 scanner is plugged into the Graphics specialty workstation. can be used with the Graphics
+The Epson Perfection V700 scanner is plugged into the Graphics specialty workstation.
+[info on how to scan goes here]
 ---

 ## *Circulating Equipment Authorizations*